rm-hull/weatherstation/README.rst

 * Toggle display on/off with pushbutton
 * Flash LED when taking a reading
 * Config options as command line args
+  - specify port in config
 * Refactor JS
 * Dewpoint estimate
 * LUX sensor
+* Full height chart in browser window

 References
 ----------